 Notes

-Soak almonds overnight or for at least 8 hours to achieve a creamier texture and easier blending.Always use filtered water for a cleaner, fresher taste.Sweeten naturally with dates, maple syrup, or vanilla extract if desired.For a creamier result, reduce water to 600g; for lighter almond milk, increase up to 1 litre.Shake well before each use, as natural separation is normal in homemade plant-based milk.Store in an airtight glass bottle or jar in the fridge for up to 5-7 days.Freeze leftover almond milk in ice cube trays for smoothies or recipes.Don’t throw away the almond pulp — dry it out and blend to make homemade almond flour, or use it in energy balls, porridge, or muffins.
+Soak almonds overnight or for at least 8 hours to achieve a creamier texture and make blending easier.Always use filtered water for a cleaner, fresher taste.Sweeten naturally with dates, maple syrup, or vanilla extract if desired.For a creamier result, reduce water to 600g; for lighter almond milk, increase up to 1 liter.Shake well before each use, as natural separation is normal in homemade plant-based milk.Store in an airtight glass bottle or jar in the fridge for up to 5-7 days.Freeze leftover almond milk in ice cube trays for smoothies or recipes.Don’t throw away the almond pulp.
+Dry it out and blend to make homemade almond flour, or use it in energy balls, porridge, or muffins.